Welcome to ARTconnects

 Who We Are

-ARTconnects is creating peacemakers in communities by promoting social cohesion, human rights, peace and tolerance while empowering girls and women - refugee and migrants in particular through creative expression.
+ARTconnects is creating peacemakers and climate changemakers in communities by promoting social cohesion, human rights, peace and tolerance while empowering girls and women - refugee and migrants in particular through creative expression.

 Since the COVID-19 outbreak, online workshops have attracted participants from the UK, Asia, Africa and the Middle East, Europe and USA.